s-angelle/nomad-dating-frontend/README.md

 ( There is a slight lag after signing up / logging in, possibly due to the deployment service implemented. )

+The backend of this project is located here: https://github.com/s-angelle/the-wander-shop-backend-v2

 ## Development Process

 | DATE       | PROGRESS                                                | BLOCKERS | GOALS                    |